 Like with any media, video games have their own collection of tropes and recurring themes.
 Since video games can be infinitely creative, this usually means players will see a wide variety of environments to explore and experience.
-While the idea of exploring outer space, volcanoes, and literally giant chocolate wafers covered in cute ice cream monsters.
-Unfortunately, this diversity includes the wretched disease known as ice levels
+The idea of exploring outer space, volcanoes, and literally giant chocolate wafers covered in cute ice cream monsters sounds fantastic.
+Unfortunately, this diversity includes the wretched disease known as ice levels.

 For the unenlightened, this may sound like the hateful ramblings of a frostbitten man.
 But I assure you that behind all the disdain lies truth and logic.
 Biologists could easily argue the importance and value of the mosquito population.
 But after the 15th bug bite, and the never-ending itch that coincides with it, It becomes ever easier to tell the biologists to bugger off with their propaganda.

 The first problem with ice levels is how they look.
 Snow a complicated "element" in the natural world.
 Trillions of fluffy shapes coating the ground to create a blanket of whiteness is the result of some mind-boggling science.
 It's so complex that we haven't figured out how to accurately emulate it in video games.
 How each game approaches it is different, some had dynamically morphing shapes, others have incorporeal blobs.
 Most games simply resign to white textures, hoping the player doesn't notice how inaccurate it is.
 While technology has improved over the last decade, we still have a while to go before snow looks like anything more than a white cushy moss on the ground.